BrianPugh/cyclopts/docs/source/api.rst

       Validators are **not** invoked on command groups.
       The group-validator runs **after** the group-converter.
-      This parameter is keyword-only.

    .. attribute:: default_parameter
       :type: Optional[Parameter]
       :value: None

-      Default Parameter in the parameter-resolution-stack that goes between ``app.default_parameter`` and the function signature's Annotated Parameter.
-This parameter is keyword-only.
+      Default :class:`Parameter` in the parameter-resolution-stack that goes between ``app.default_parameter`` and the function signature's Annotated Parameter.

-   .. attribute:: default
-      :type: Optional[Literal["Arguments", "Parameters", "Commands"]]
-      :value: None

-      Only one group registered to an app can have each non-``None`` option.
-This parameter is keyword-only.
+      The provided :class:`Parameter` is not allowed to have a ``group`` value.

 .. autofunction:: cyclopts.coerce

-.. autofunction:: cyclopts.create_bound_arguments

 ----------
 Validators